learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ## The Data Science Process

-There is much more to data science that just selecting, applying and tuning Machine Learning algorithms.
+There is much more to data science than just selecting, applying and tuning Machine Learning algorithms.
 A data science project will often include the following stages:
 <br>
 <br>